 simply is information.
 Thus, if that's an identity statement, then we

-can invert it and say that information is conscious(ness).
+can invert it and say that

 doesn't equal just any kind of information; though any kind of